Ciphers

 1.2 Prerequisites

-To use JN-25 effectively, both the sender and receiver required:
+To use a monoalphabetic substitution cipher, both the sender and receiver require:

 1.3 Encrypt a Message